alkaloge/AZh/README.md

 ./Setup.py
 ```

-The macro [Setup.py](https://github.com/raspereza/AZh/blob/main/combine/Setup.py) performs the following actions :
+The macro performs the following actions :
-1. It erges RooT files with data and background templates into one since [CombineHarvester](https://cms-analysis.github.io/CombineHarvester/index.html) is looking for data distributions and background templates in the same file.
+1. For each year (2016, 2017 and 2018) it merges separate RooT files with data and background templates into one file since [CombineHarvester](https://cms-analysis.github.io/CombineHarvester/index.html) is looking for data distributions and background templates in the same RooT file.
 2. It fixes bins with negative content in signal and backgroun templates.
 3. It creates in the current directory subfolders `figures` and `jobs` where various plots (png files) and batch job scripts will be placed.
 4. The code builds systematic variations of the reducible background templates.
 These systematic variations are largely driven by statistical uncertainties in templates obtained by applying fake factor method to the sample, where identification criteria for one or both tau leptons assigned to H->tautau decay are inverted.
-This samples is reffered to as "application region".
+This sample is referred to as "application region".
 Statistical uncertainties are derived in three bins in m(4l) : [200,400,700,2000] GeV, and applied to the reducible background templates.
-The sample of same-sign tau lepton candidates passing relaxed identification conditions, is used to model shape of the reducible background, with corresponding template being normalized to yield predicted by the fake factor method.
+The data sample of same-sign tau lepton candidates passing relaxed identification conditions, is used to model shape of the reducible background, with corresponding template being normalized to the yield predicted in application region.
-5. The script also rescales MC templates of year 2016 to account for more updated (more accurately measured) tau Id scale factors.
+5. The script also rescales MC templates of year 2016 to account for updated (more accurately measured) tau Id scale factors.

-TAU POG has released [updated tau ID scale factors] in summer 2023.
-It turned out that for UL2016 samples new scale factors
-are about 6% higher than previous ones in wide range of tau pT from 20 up to 100 GeV.
+TAU POG has released [updated tau ID scale factors](https://twiki.cern.ch/twiki/bin/view/CMS/TauIDRecommendationForRun2#Corrections_for_the_DeepTauv2p1) in summer 2023.
+It turned out that for UL2016 samples new scale factors are about 6% higher than previous ones in wide range of tau pT from 20 up to 100 GeV.
 To account for this effect MC templates are scaled by
 * 6% in mmet, mmmt, eeet and eemt channels;
 * 12% in eett and mmtt channels.

 Templates in eeem and mmem channels are left intact.
-For UL2017 and UL2018 samples, old measurements are comparable to the new ones.
+For UL2017 and UL2018 samples, previous measurements of tau ID efficiency are comparable to the new ones.
 Therefore nothing is done for UL2017 and UL2018 templates.

 ## Creation of datacards and workspaces

-Datacards for one signal mass point are created by macro [make_datacards.py]().
-It is executed with several parameters:
+Datacards are created by macro [make_datacards.py](https://github.com/raspereza/AZh/blob/main/combine/make_datacards.py).
+It is executed as follows:

 ```
 ./make_datacards.py --year $year --btag $btag --mass $mass
 ```